 The press release (in French) put out by the Agency for Food, Environment, Occupational Health, and Safety is dire.
 Authors of the report claim their work “confirms the toxicity of blue light on the retina” while also showing that blue light can seriously disturb sleep-related biological rhythms.
 Not only that, but it says that there are environmental risks to blue light from LED screens, too.

 Oh boy.
-Danger is everywhere and eminent, it would seem.
+Danger is everywhere and imminent, it would seem.
 And yet, if you dig a little deeper, you’ll find you can take a sigh of relief.
 What the report gets right is that blue light from screens can affect our bodies and the environment.
 But the risks to typical screen-users eye health is seriously overstated, both by the agency’s own report and press release, and in the news headlines that followed.
 Let’s break it down.

 Blue light is a component of light present in the normal visible spectrum.
 It’s on the shorter end of wavelengths we can see, around 400 to 500 nanometers.
 For context, red light is about 635 to 700 nanometers.
 Like its name implies, when blue light is reflected off a surface, we see the color blue.
 White light is a combination of all the different wavelengths of light we can see, and is given off by lamps, screens, and the sun.